This is a story about a boy in middle school who also happens to be a Royal Prince. Reading time: 15-18 minutes

 “Shukran, my son,” they each replied.

 To Ameer, these matters were ordinary.
-The rigid formalities, the tacit rhetoric, and all the implied directives were part and parcel of his daily life, though they might well confound an outsider.
+The rigid formalities, the tacit rhetoric, and all the implied directives were part and parcel of his daily life, though they may well confound an outsider.

 What wasn’t a part of his daily life was what he saw at school the following day.

 “Students!
 Stop.
 Talking!” bellowed a bespectacled old woman at her flailing class.
-She might as well have left the room entirely, for she had not the slightest effect on them.
+She might as well have left the room entirely, for she had not the slightest effect upon them.

 “Matthew!
 Sit down.
 This is my last warning!
 Ellie?
 Ellie!
 Class!”